jenkinsci/codesonar-plugin/README.md

 ### Conditions Example

-With this set of conditions, the plugin will mark the Pipeline as "Failed" if the CodeSonar analysis produces one or more red alerts *or* the overall warning count (with respect to the specified [visibility filter](#note-on-visibility-filters)) exceeds that of the previous analysis by more than 1%.
+With this set of conditions, the plugin will mark the Pipeline as failed (`'FAILURE'`) if the CodeSonar analysis produces one or more red alerts *or* the overall warning count (with respect to the specified [visibility filter](#note-on-visibility-filters)) exceeds that of the previous analysis by more than 1%.
-If neither of those conditions are met but there is at least one procedure with cyclomatic complexity greater than 8, the plugin will mark the Pipeline as "Unstable".
+If neither of those conditions are met but there is at least one procedure with cyclomatic complexity greater than 8, the plugin will mark the Pipeline as unstable (`'UNSTABLE'`).

 ```
 cyclomaticComplexity(maxCyclomaticComplexity:'8', warrantedResult:'UNSTABLE'),